luckeiros/ticket-api/README.md

 ### ViewBinding

-`ActivityViewBinding` and `FragmentViewBinding` has delegates that simplifies the way to instantiate ViewBinding and also has a delegate in charge of removing the instance of the binding when onDestroy() is called, avoiding memory leaks.
+`ActivityViewBinding` and `FragmentViewBinding` has an inline function that simplifies the way to instantiate ViewBinding in Fragments and Activities and also has a delegate in charge of removing the instance of the binding when onDestroy() is called, avoiding us to treat it in every Activity or Fragment and also preventing memory leaks.

 ### Unit Test